 religious obligations, have conflicts with scheduled exams, assignments or

 required attendance.
-In this class, you should notify your instructor of any
+In this class, you should inform your professor of any

-conflict at least two weeks in advance.
+conflict as soon as possible, and at least a week in advance.

 - Student Classroom and Course-Related Behavior